patternfly/pf-codemods/packages/pf-codemods/README.md

 ### applicationLauncher-deprecate [(8836)](https://github.com/patternfly/patternfly-react/pull/8836)

-We've deprecated the `ApplicationLauncher` compoenents.
+We've deprecated the `ApplicationLauncher` components.
 A fix will update code to point to the new deprecated import, but we recommend replacing with `Dropdown` or `Select`

 #### Examples